PerfectlySoft/PerfectDocs/guide/StORMLifecycleEvents.md

     return v
 }
 ```
-This will convert all `Date`s to PostgreSQL's `timestamp with timezone` type.
+This will convert all `Date`s to `String`s formatted as PostgreSQL's `timestamp with timezone` type.
 (The implementation of `timestamptz` is irrelevant other than it returns a `String`)